Master of Business Administration (iMBA)

 University of Illinois Urbana-Champaign

-The University of Illinois at Urbana-Champaign is one of the original 37 public land-grant institutions created after President Abraham Lincoln signed the Morrill Act in 1862.
-Founded in 1867, the University of Illinois at Urbana-Champaign has earned a reputation as a world-class leader in research, teaching, and public engagement.
-In its 2018-2019 rankings, U.S. News & World Report's America's Best Colleges rated Illinois as the number 13 public university and the number 46 national university.
+The University of Illinois Urbana-Champaign is one of the original 37 public land-grant institutions created after President Abraham Lincoln signed the Morrill Act in 1862.
+Founded in 1867, the University of Illinois Urbana-Champaign has earned a reputation as a world-class leader in research, teaching, and public engagement.
+U.S. News & World Report's America's Best Colleges rated Illinois as the number 15 public university and the number 47 national university.

 The University of Illinois has a mission to educate broadly, and has been consistently at the forefront of innovation in online learning dating back decades.

 In 1960, nine years before the invention of the internet, the University of Illinois created an intranet: a system of linked computer terminals for students to access course materials and lectures.
 This system came to be known as PLATO (Programmed Logic for Automatic Teaching Operations) with 1000 terminals worldwide.
 Many modern multiuser concepts such as discussion forums, message boards, online testing, email, chat, instant messaging, screen sharing, and multiplayer gaming were created at Illinois.

 In 1978, the University of Illinois Library, the largest public university library in the country at the time, was among the first to provide public online access to a major collection.

 In 1995, the University of Illinois offered its first fully online course.

 Today, the University offers more than 90 degrees, certificates, and endorsement programs online, has more than 1700 course selections, and has educated 3.2 million learners from across the globe.